-Student: Observer Name: Title: Activity Observed: Time of Observation:(beginning and ending) Date: Learning Situation: One on Independent ESOL/ELL: Yes No When observing this student, please con sider the functioning of class peers as a guide for ratings.
+Student: Observer Name: Title: Activity Observed: Time of Observation:(beginning and ending) Date: Learning Situation: One on One Small Group Class Independent ESOL/ELL: Yes No When observing this student, please con sider the functioning of class peers as a guide for ratings.
 Federal regulations require that the ob server NOT be the student 's current classroo m teacher.
 This tool is designed for use as a guide during a student observation.
 You may not see all domains addressed, however, the student should be observed during times when you will be able to monitor behaviors related to the area of concern.
-In order to obtain a full and accurate picton student more than once, in different setting be included in the evaluation documentat ngs and at different times of t nce, it may be neces he day.
-Multiple obs sary to observe the servation forms may Directions: First identify the area(s) of concern for the student.
-Behavior around each identified area is where you will focus your observation.
-During the observation place a check mark next to the behaviors that are observed within each domain that correlates with the noted areas of concern.
-Also complete the narrative section.
-Check Area(s) of Concern Oral Expression Basic Reading Skills Reading Fluency Skil Mathematics Problen ls E Vritten Expression Reading Comprehen Listening Compreher Mathematics Calcula nsion
+In order to obtain a full and accurate picture of the student's performance, it may be necessary to observe the In order to obtain a full and accurate picton student more than once, in different settin be included in the evaluation documentat ngs and at different times of t nce, it may be neces he day.
+Multiple obs sary to observe the servation forms may Directions: First identify the area(s) of c you will focus your observation.
+During the observed within each domain that correlated section. ne observation place a check mark next to the be haviors that are Check Area(s) of Concern Oral Expression Basic Reading Skills Reading Fluency Skil Mathematics Problen ls E Vritten Expression Reading Comprehen Listening Compreher Mathematics Calcula nsion